phoenixperry/GDS-workshop/Space_use.md

 #### Training Sessions to become a member
 Access to this space is a privilege, not a right and it can be revoked if a user violates the polices laid out for the space.

 To get unsupervised access to this space and become a full member it’s very important you attend a training session.
 Sessions run on a twice per term basis.
 Please attend the announced session.
 If you want to know when the next one runs, see the door of the Hatch Lab and keep an eye on your email.
-If you need access and you’re not in one of the groups with access, you can email hackerspace@gold.ac.uk to request access.
+If you need access and you’re not in one of the groups with access, you can email computing@gold.ac.uk to request access.
 It will only be granted on a case by case basis as our support and faculty allows.
 Groups already included in emails for induction for access to this space are: Creative Computing students, DAC students, MFA / MA students, Staff, PhD, Post Docs and Physical Computing Students.

 Membership entitles members to use the space outside of supervised class sessions.
 If you are in a class in this room and do not want to be a member, that is fine however you will not be allowed into the room outside of class time.